 - The Personal Health Requirement (Health 100) is waived for all transfer students.

-- Transfer students must complete their 64 academic hours at Emory.
+- Transfer students must complete their final 64 academic hours at Emory.